 We estimate two specifications of the IPDL and RCL models, varying the definition of products and markets.
-In the first specification (large T), we define a product as a brand-name cereal and a market as a store-month pair.
-As a result, the sample covers J = 45 in T = 1,675 markets.
-In the second specification (large J), we define a product as a brand-name cereal/store pair and a market as a month.
-As a result, the sample covers J = 1,125 in T = 67 markets.
-In both specifications, we include fixed effects for products and months.
+In the first specification (large T), we define a product as a cereal and a market as a store-month pair.
+As a result, the sample covers J=45 products in T=1,675 markets.
+In the second specification (large J), we define a product as a cereal/store pair and a market as a month.
+As a result, the sample covers J=1,125 products in T=67 markets.
+In both specifications, we include fixed effects for products, months, and years.
 We further include fixed effects for stores in the first specification.

 Identification To identify the substitution patterns, we rely on two sets of instruments.
 The first set uses a second-order polynomial of cost shifters and continuous exogenous characteristics.
-The cost shifters are the input prices (sugar, corn, oats, rice, and wheat) multiplied by the corresponding characteristics so that they vary by brand-name cereals and across time.
-The product characteristics are sugar, fiber, fat, protein, and sodium content.
+The cost shifters are the input prices (sugar, corn, oats, rice, and wheat) multiplied by the corresponding characteristics so that they vary by cereal and across time.
+The continuous product characteristics are sugar, fiber, fat, protein, and sodium content.

 The second set consists of BLP-type instruments.
-Specifically, we use the quadratic version of Gandhi and Houde (2021)'s differentiation IVs.
-For each exogenous continuous product characteristic $x^k$ and for each pair (i, j) of products, we compute the differences $d{i,j,t}^k = x{jt}^k - x{it}^k$ .
-The differentiation IVs we consider are all quadratic interactions of these differences, summed over products belonging to the same brand, to a competing brand, to the same market segment, and to a competing segment.
-Furthermore, we compute exogenous price indices, $\hat{p}{jt}$ , as the predicted values from a linear regression of the price variable on the two sets of instruments and a constant.
-We then compute the differences $d{i,j,t}^{\hat{p}} = \hat{p}{jt} - \hat{p}{it}$ , which we interact with itself and the other differences to construct additional differentiation IVs.
+Specifically, we use the quadratic version of Gandhi and Houde (2023)'s differentiation instruments.
+For each exogenous continuous product characteristic x^k and for each pair (i,j) of products, we compute the differences $d^k{i,j,t} = x^k{jt} - x^k{it}$.
+The differentiation instruments we consider are all quadratic interactions of these differences, summed over products belonging to the same brand, to competing brands, to the same market segment, and to competing segments.
+Furthermore, we compute exogenous price indices, \hat{p}{jt} , as the predicted values from a linear regression of the price variable on the two sets of instruments and a constant.
+We then compute the differences $d^{\hat{p}}{i,j,t} = \hat{p}{jt} - \hat{p}{it}$, which we interact with itself and the other differences to construct additional differentiation instruments.